Believe it or not, we used to eat the boxed stuff….a lot.

 - Optional: 1 cup of cheddar cheese shreds(regular or vegan) for a “cheeseburger” hamburger helper

 - Brown ground beef in a large skillet on medium heat breaking into small pieces.
 Drain any excess grease.

-- Add spaghetti sauce, bone broth, and seasonings to the pan and mix well.
+- Add spaghetti sauce, broth, and seasonings to the pan and mix well.

 - Stir in pasta and bring to a boil.
 Cover and lower the heat to let simmer until pasta is cooked.
 Depending on what type of pasta you use, follow the time according to the package directions, usually 10-12 minutes.
 Stir occasionally.

 - Once pasta is cooked through, uncover.
 Sauce will thicken as it stands.
 If using cheese, stir in until melted.

 Feel free to sub out the dried spices for fresh.
 Saute 1/2 diced onion and 1 tsp minced garlic with the ground beef.